rameshboggu36/movie_recommendation_system/README.md

 Then used countvectorizer to convert all the movie datapoints into vectors, i.e., text to vectors.

-Using Cosinesimilarity on the vectors, we find the cosine distance of all points w.r.t each point.
+Using Cosinesimilarity on the vectors, we find the cosine angle of one vector w.r.t to all the vectors.

 We ended up having a multi dimentional array of size 4800 * 4800.

-Then will take bottom 5 for each movie as there are more similar to the movie.
+Then will take top 5 cosine angle vectors for each movie as there are more similar to the movie.

+        Cosine similarity is directly proportional to similarity of the movies. i.e., if the angle between the vectors is small, their cosine will be more and they are more similar.
 ## Deployment

 As the similarity file is very large, which has the distance of each movie with all the movies.

-We don't need the distance of movie with all the movies, we just need the distance of movie with nearest 5 movies.
+We don't need the cosine similarity of the movie with all the movies, we just need the cosine similarity of movie with nearest 5 movies.

 So we just take those 5 movies and make a dictionary with movie titles as keys and the nearest 5 movies as their values.